Anikesh0001/code-generator/README.md

 ## Code Generator Script

 This is a simple Bash script that prompts the user for a programming language and a problem statement, then creates a file with the appropriate extension, opens it in Visual Studio Code, and uses AppleScript to interact with the editor for code generation.
+After writing problem and press enter.
+It will automatically open VScode and it will write code and run program...
 ## Demo Video

 [Click here to watch the demo video](./video.mp4)